On the Relationship Between Antibunching and Entanglement in Resonance Fluorescence

+Entanglement is therefore observed when the coherently and incoherently scattered photons are spectrally indistinguishable within the detection bandwidth, allowing for their interference.
+This indistinguishability is also a prerequisite for high-contrast photon antibunching \cite{dalibard83,hanschke2020,Masters2023}, emphasizing that quantum interference between the coherently and incoherently scattered multiphoton components underlies both phenomena.
+For higher spectral resolution (i.e., larger $\delta t$), the two contributions become progressively distinguishable, their interference is suppressed, and $S$ approaches the value expected for uncorrelated photons (see Supplementary Materials).
+The essential role of this interference distinguishes our work from approaches that isolate only the incoherent scattering contribution, either through spectral filtering \cite{Liu2024,Wang2025} or via fully incoherent excitation \cite{Trebbia2010,Rezai2019}.
+Notably, as the destructive interference prevails for all driving strengths, one expects no change of entanglement with increasing saturation.

 To further quantify the photon-photon entangled state, we perform a tomographic reconstruction of its density matrix $\rho$ for the weak excitation regime, see Supplementary Materials for details.
 Figure \ref{fig4} shows the reconstructed matrix for a $\delta t=\pm 10$~\unit{\ns} coincidence window.
 Calculating the overlap between the measured density matrix $\rho$ and the expected Bell state, we find a fidelity of $F=\langle \Psi_\text{Bell} | \rho | \Psi_\text{Bell} \rangle=0.87\pm0.02$, which again illustrates the high degree of entanglement of the two-photon state.
 Using the Peres–Horodecki criterion \cite{Horodecki1995} we can calculate the expected CHSH-inequality violation for the measured density matrix and obtain $S_F=2.57\pm0.05$, in agreement with the direct measurement of $S$ above.

-Both measurements, quantum state‐tomography and Bell‐inequality violation confirm the presence of high-fidelity entanglement.
-We note that our results are obtained with unmodified resonance fluorescence photons, unlike in approaches that reject coherent scattering via spectral filtering \cite{Liu2024,Wang2025}, or employ fully incoherent excitation \cite{Trebbia2010,Rezai2019}.
-Furthermore, in contrast to the works presented in \cite{Liu2024,Wang2025}, our scheme is not limited to weak driving, in the sense that increasing the pair rate via an increased drive strength ideally does not come at the expense of a reduction of the entanglement fidelity.
+The fact that we can extract such high-fidelity entangled states from resonance fluorescence by correlating the temporally filtered detection signals on Alice's and Bob's side shows that the emitted field is non-classical not only because of its antibunched photon statistics but also because of its underlying multimode entanglement.